Report: Cheerleader sues Northwestern, says she was harassed

 The lawsuit lists Northwestern and Bonnevier as defendants along with three other administrators, according to the Tribune.
 The newspaper’s attempts to reach Bonnevier by phone, email and social media were not successful.

-The lawsuit says Bonnevier stopped working for Northwestern in October, and a university spokesman confirmed to the Tribune she is no longer working for Northwestern.
+The lawsuit says Bonnevier stopped working for Northwestern in October.